gruntwork-io/terraform-google-network/modules/vpc-network/README.md

-# Application Network Module
+# VPC Network Module

-The Application Network module creates a [Virtual Private Cloud (VPC) network](https://cloud.google.com/vpc/docs/using-vpc) meant to house an application or service.
-By contrast, a [Management Network](../network-management) should be used to house DevOps services such as Jenkins.
+The VPC Network module creates a [Virtual Private Cloud (VPC) network](https://cloud.google.com/vpc/docs/using-vpc) on Google Cloud Platform (GCP) following best practices.

+When configuring networks for your organisation, you should generally define these "types" of networks:

+* `management` - a single network that runs your internal services such as DevOps services like Jenkins, peering to your application networks.
+This network should run in the same project as its services.

-Generally, you should use a single application network per environment, running multiple services inside.
-Most application networks should be [host projects](../project-host-configuration), allowing you to share a single network across multiple "service" projects that run a single application or service.
+* `application`- a network per environment (`staging`, `production`, etc.), running multiple services owned by multiple teams.
+Most application networks should be [host projects](../project-host-configuration), allowing you to share a single network across multiple "service" projects that each contain a single application or service.
 See [host project](../project-host-configuration) for more details.

+For more details on specific configuration of each type, see the [examples](../examples) provided in this module.

 ## How do you use this module?